-Leviathan: Warships review
+Leviathan: Warships full review

 Leviathan: Warships is a game of classic warship tactics...or would be, if Admiral Nelson had railguns and lasers at his disposal.
 Victorian styling, World War I armoured battleships, and far-future force fields and beam weapons combine to give Leviathan a unique style that works perfectly for a tactical game.

 Although this game evokes Gratuitous Space Battles, it has differences as well.
 You give orders, see them carried out for ten seconds, then give new orders.
 This allows you to adjust your tactics as the battle evolves, reacting to new ships or new objectives.

 There's a level of granularity to the control.
 Most weapons can auto-fire, selecting targets of opportunity, but you can also override this and pick some targets individually, on a case-by-case basis.
 In other words, you can assign some and leave some to autofire, and keep switching.

 You must constantly make decisions in battle.
 One of the most important is your shield facing.
 Most ships have force fields, but they can face in only one of four directions, and it takes time to power down the shields from one facing and power them up in another, sometimes leaving your ship exposed on all sides.
 Weapons have minimum as well as maximum ranges: If your ship gets too close to an enemy, you will not be able to bring some weapons to bear on it.

 Friendly fire is a real issue as well.
 If you aren't careful, some of your own ships will pass between an ally and an enemy they are firing at.
 Once you've given the orders for a turn, you can only watch them be carried out.
 You can't correct them mid-turn.